bkg2018/Bluety/Multilingual/README.md

 * Create a shortcut to this CMD file (right-click then create shortcut).
 * Open the `shell:startup` directory (hit Windows key + R and type `shell:startup`).
 * Move the shortcut from its directory to this startup directory.
-* Restart Windows and login to your user account.
+* Restart Windows and login to the user account.

 ### Template files names

-The files names for your Markdown templates must end with `.base.md` of `.mlmd`.
+The files names for the Markdown templates must end with `.base.md` of `.mlmd`.
 Files with other extensions will be ignored.

 When no specific files parameters are given to the script, MLMD will explore the directory tree where it starts and generate files for all the templates it finds.
 The generated files will be put in the same directory as their template.